CoachAsim/engineering-practicum-term-01-final-project-guide/03-timeline.md

 - Create flow diagram (20 min)
 - Plan data types and variables (15 min)
 - Document interface design (15 min)

+### Optional (But Recommended):
+- If you want to become more confident with data loading, cleaning and visualization before implementing them in you main project: You can create a practice file and follow the `data-loading-cleaning-visualization-guide.md` guide 🙂

 ### Day 3: Data Processing & Core Concepts (1.5 hours)
 - Implement data loading with error handling (30 min)